learn-co-curriculum/python-intro-to-strings/README.md

 The `help()` word with Python comes out of the box with the language, and is like an old school Alexa.
 And just like Alexa, it often doesn't understand us.
-Let's follow it's stern directions, and see what happens when we type in `help(str)`.
+Let's follow its stern directions, and see what happens when we type in `help(str)`.

 ```python